everydaycookingtips.com

 Preparation Steps

-• Bake for 9-10 minutes, or until the edges of the cookies are golden brown.
-The centers may still look slightly soft.
+• Bake for 8–10 minutes, or until edges are lightly golden.
+Centers will look soft.

-• Remove the baking sheet from the oven and let the cookies cool on the sheet for 2-3 minutes.
-Then, carefully transfer them to a wire rack to cool completely.
+• Let cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 Notes